93million/certcache/README.md

 ## Overview

 CertCache is run in a server and client configuration.
 Clients request certificates from the server.
-If a matching certificate is found in the cache it is served.
+If a matching certificate is found in the server cache it is served.
 If no certificate is found it can be generated dynamically using Let's Encrypt.

-Certificates are served securely to the client using [client-authenticated-https](https://www.npmjs.com/package/client-authenticated-https).
-This provides secure encryption and authorisation so that only allowed clients can obtain certificates.

 ## Usage

+### Client and server instances

+Clients and servers run in Docker containers.
+The server supplies certificates to clients on demand.
+The clients then share the certificates with containers that require access to them.

+#### Configure CertCache server

+Choose a domain from which to run CertCache server.
+It does not need to be one of the domains you intend to create a certificate for.
+But it needs to be static and will be the domain that clients connect to in order to obtain certificates.

+If your company domain is `93million.org`, a good name would be `certcache.93million.org`.
+This domain will be refered to as `<certcache-domain>` in the documentation from now on.
+We will also refer to `<cert-domain>` - this is a name that you want to generate an SSL/TLS cert for.
+Replace these references with your own values each time they appear in the documentation.

-This guide will provide a quick overview of how set up CertCache server and client on a system running Docker and Docker Compose.
-See documentation in [docs/](docs/) for more detailed info.
+Instantiate a server to host CertCache server and install Docker and Docker Compose.

-### Instantiate a server to host CertCache

-CertCache runs nicely in Docker.
-It can also be installed through NPM to run directly on Linux and MacOS.
-Unfortunately Windows is not supported at this time.

-> ⚠️ Warning: CertCache will contain TLS/SSL keys for your domain.
-It should not be used on shared servers and environments that other people have access to.
+> ⚠️ Warning: CertCache server and clients will contain TLS/SSL keys.
+They should not be used on shared servers and insecure environments that other people have access to.

-Instantiate a server and install Docker and Docker Compose.

-### Configure DNS for CertCache server
+##### CertCache server DNS

-Create DNS entries:
+Create 2 DNS records:

-  * `A` record `certcache.<your-domain>` (refered to as `<certcache-domain>` from now on) which points to your server instance hosting certcache
+  * Create a `A` record to point `<certcache-domain>` to your server instance
-  * `NS` record `acme.<certcache-domain>` (ie. `acme.certcache.<your-domain>`) which points to `<certcache-domain>`
+  * Create an `NS` record `acme.<certcache-domain>` which points to `<certcache-domain>`

-> 💡It's a good idea to use low TTLs when creating these records.
-A value of `300` seconds means you will have to wait no more than 5 minutes for any changes to take affect.

-See [docs/Configure DNS.md](docs/Configure%20DNS.md) for more info

-### Configure challenges

-Configure domains for either HTTP-01 or DNS-01 acme validation (you don't need to configure both).
-DNS-01 is easier in most cases and allows for wildcard domains.

-#### DNS-01

-For each domain you want to validate/generate a cert for, create DNS entries:

-  * `CNAME` record `_acme-challenge.<domain-to-validate>` that points to `<domain-to-validate>.acme.<certcache-domain>`

-Eg. if `<domain-to-validate>` is `93m.co` and `<certcache-domain>` is `certcache.93million.org` then add a CNAME record for the host `_acme-challenge.93m.co` that points to `93m.co.acme.certcache.93million.org`
+Eg. if `<certcache-domain>` is `certcache.93million.org` then create an `NS` record `acme.certcache.93million.org` which points to `certcache.93million.org`

-> 💡It's a good idea to use low TTLs when creating these records.
-A value of `300` seconds means you will have to wait no more than 5 minutes for any changes to take affect.

-#### HTTP-01

-For each domain you want to validate/generate a cert for:

-  * set up HTTP redirection from `http://<domain-to-validate>/.well-known/acme-challenge` to `http://<certcache-domain>/.well-known/acme-challenge`

-See [docs/Configure challenges.md](docs/Configure%20challenges.md) for more info
+##### CertCache server Docker container

-## Installing CertCache server
+On your CertCache server instance, perform the following steps:

-  * Create a new directory with a file named `docker-compose.yml` with these contents:
+  * Create a directory with a file named `docker-compose.yml` with these contents:

 ```yaml
 version: '3.7'